A selection of my current writings

 The Village of Little Comely-on-the-Marsh

 Adult fiction/Humour & Romance.
-Scheduled for publication fall of 2017.
+Scheduled for publication in the winter of 2018/19.

 The Village of Little Comely-on-the-Marsh is located in the department of Drôme, in the south of France.